-- · Code of Conduct;
+- Code of Conduct;

-- · Charters of each of the Audit Committee, Human Resources and Compensation Committee, and the Nominating and Governance Committee;
+- Charters of each of the Audit Committee, the Human Resources and Compensation Committee, and the Nominating and Governance Committee;

-- · Corporate Governance Guidelines; and
+- Corporate Governance Guidelines; and

 - Stock Ownership Guidelines.

-All of these documents are available on our website at www.mgpingredients.com in the For Investors / Governance section and a copy of any of these documents will be sent to any stockholder upon request.
+All of these documents are available on our Investor Relations website at http://.ir.mgpingredients.com/corporate-governance/governance-documents on the "Governance" section under "Governance Documents", and a copy of any of these documents will be sent to any stockholder upon request.